 Crafts are fun.
 Crafts increase engagement.
 Crafts make great student-created bulletin boards.
 With this said, why not create a craft that reinforces rules and such this year?
 I like to tack on a little creative ditty for a few different expectations every year.

 First off, bad manners in the lunchroom is one of my BIGGEST pet peeves.
 So many kids come in our doors lacking proper manners these days (gosh, I sound old . . . but, I can’t help it).
 Therefore, manners must be explicitly taught.
 After dishin’ out what I expect from my kiddos in the cafeteria, we follow up with a fun craft/write to reinforce what we just learned.
 Yep . . . we “BOX UP” our good lunchroom ideas and create a wonderful student-created bulletin board.
 (These look especially amazing on a classroom sky wire!)
 We also take this a step further and write to our cafeteria workers after we get a few weeks of school tucked under our belts.
 What can I say?
 Kindness really counts these days in my book.
-Check this fun craft and related activities in more detail HERE.
+Check out this on point Back To School Lunchbox Craft here.

 Another one of my focuses during this first week or two is playground safety.
 Heaven knows I want my new littles to make good choices when they are out running wild without me.
 And, nothing frosts my cookie more than an unruly pick-up line after the recess bell.